Razzakov: Culture

-There are two libraries in Razzaqov: a general library and a children's library.
-Both are public libraries.
-The general library is in the building of the town recreation center.
-The general library has 42,515 items, while the children's library has 27,206 items.
+There is one public library in Razzakov, namely the Leylek District Library, which has a children's branch.
+In 1979, the Leylek District Library was designated as the central library in the Leylek District Library Network, which includes a total of 28 libraries across the district.
+The Leylek District Library is located on the second floor of the Razzakov House of Culture, with the children's library housed in a separate building nearby.

-Razzaqov is home to three museums: the Museum of History (established in 1986), the Iskhak Razzakov Museum (established in 1990), and the Museum of Fame (established in 1990).
+Razzakov is home to three museums: the Museum of History (established in 1986), the Iskhak Razzakov Museum (established in 1990), and the Museum of Fame (established in 1990).
 The town has a children's music school where schoolchildren can learn to sing, dance, and play various musical instruments, such as the accordion, komuz, and piano.
 Until 2014, there were dayereh, dutar, and rubab classes as well.
 There is also an educational center for children which offers courses in painting, dancing, sculpture, knitting, computing, and foreign languages.

-Razzaqov has only one park, namely Samat Sadykov Park.
+Razzakov has only one park, namely Samat Sadykov Park.
 There is a soccer stadium in the middle of the park where most public events take place.
 The stadium can hold up to 5,000 people.
-The main cinema of Razzaqov has been closed since Kyrgyzstan gained independence from the Soviet Union in the early 1990s.
+The main cinema of Razzakov has been closed since Kyrgyzstan gained independence from the Soviet Union in the early 1990s.

 There is an Uzbek culture center which has remained largely inactive following the 2010 ethnic clashes between the Kyrgyz and Uzbeks in southern Kyrgyzstan.
-During the ethnic violence, which lasted from June 10 until June 14, the situation was very volatile in Razzaqov, but no large clashes took place between members of the two ethnic groups.
+During the ethnic violence, which lasted from June 10 until June 14, the situation was very volatile in Razzakov, but no large clashes took place between members of the two ethnic groups.

 Transportation

-Razzaqov is landlocked.
+Razzakov is landlocked.
 The closest railway station is 45 km away in Proletarsk, Tajikistan.
-The distance between Razzaqov and Batken, the capital of Batken Region, is 150 km.
-Razzaqov is 16 km from the coal mining town of Sülüktü.
+The distance between Razzakov and Batken, the capital of Batken Region, is 150 km.
+Razzakov is 16 km from the coal mining town of Sülüktü.

 Land

-Public transportation is very poor in Razzaqov.
+Public transportation is very poor in Razzakov.
 Public vans (known in Russian as marshrutkas) run through the town.
 Private taxi cabs can be found along the main roads.
-Razzaqov has only one bus station.
+Razzakov has only one bus station.
 Buses, minibuses, and taxi cabs run to many parts of Kyrgyzstan from the station.

-A very small portion of the roads in Razzaqov are covered with asphalt.
+A very small portion of the roads in Razzakov are covered with asphalt.
 The roads are not well maintained and require major rehabilitation.
-Razzaqov is connected with other settlements in Kyrgyzstan through highways.
-The road that connects Razzaqov with Batken and Osh was not maintained after Kyrgyzstan became independent in the early 1990s.
-The country has received funding from the World Bank, the European Bank for Reconstruction and Development, and the Asian Development Bank to rehabilitate the road that connects Razzaqov with Batken and Osh.
-The distance from Razzaqov to the capital Bishkek is 960 km and driving non-stop from Razzaqov to the capital takes about 20 hours.
+Razzakov is connected with other settlements in Kyrgyzstan through highways.
+The road that connects Razzakov with Batken and Osh was not maintained after Kyrgyzstan became independent in the early 1990s.
+The country has received funding from the World Bank, the European Bank for Reconstruction and Development, and the Asian Development Bank to rehabilitate the road that connects Razzakov with Batken and Osh.
+The distance from Razzakov to the capital Bishkek is 960 km and driving non-stop from Razzakov to the capital takes about 20 hours.